 Instant Pot Chili is hearty, loaded with goodies and perfect for a cold winter’s day or for your game day celebrations.
 And it couldn’t be easier to make!

-Instant Pot Chili is hearty, loaded with ground beef, chuck steak, beans and seasonings.
+When the weather gets cooler there is nothing better than siting down to a steamy hot bowl of soup or chili.
+This Instant Pot Chili is perfect for just that.
+It is hearty, loaded with ground beef, chuck steak, beans and seasonings.
 It is everything that you want on a cold winter’s day.

 The possibilities here are endless.